Plasma polymerization: Types of reactors

 There are a few designs for apparatus used in plasma polymerization, one of which is the Bell (static type), in which monomer gas is put into the reaction chamber, but does not flow through the chamber.
 It comes in and polymerizes without removal.
 This type of reactor is shown in Figure 1.
 This reactor has internal electrodes, and polymerization commonly takes place on the cathode side.
 All devices contain the thermostatic bath, which is used to regulate temperature, and a vacuum to regulate pressure.

-Operation: The monomer gas comes into the Bell type reactor as a gaseous species, and then is put into the plasma state by the electrodes, in which the plasma may consist of radicals, anions and cations.
+Operation: The monomer gas comes into the Bell-type reactor as a gaseous species, and then is put into the plasma state by the electrodes, in which the plasma may consist of radicals, anions and cations.
 These monomers are then polymerized on the cathode surface, or some other surface placed in the apparatus by different mechanisms of which details are discussed below.
 The deposited polymers then propagate off the surface and form growing chains with seemingly uniform consistency.

-Another popular reactor type is the flow through reactor (continuous flow reactor), which also has internal electrodes, but this reactor allows monomer gas to flow through the reaction chamber as its name implies, which should give a more even coating for polymer film deposition.
-It has the advantage that more monomer keeps flowing into the reactor in order to deposit more polymer.
+Another popular reactor type is the flow-through reactor (continuous flow reactor), which also has internal electrodes, but this reactor allows monomer gas to flow through the reaction chamber as its name implies, which should give a more even coating for polymer film deposition.
+It has the advantage that more monomer keeps flowing into the reactor to deposit more polymer.
 It has the disadvantage of forming what is called "tail flame", which is when polymerization extends into the vacuum line.

 A third popular type of reactor is the electrodeless.
 This uses an RF coil wrapped around the glass apparatus, which then uses a radio frequency generator to form the plasma inside of the housing without the use of direct electrodes (see Inductively Coupled Plasma).
 The polymer can then be deposited as it is pushed through this RF coil toward the vacuum end of the apparatus.
 This has the advantage of not having polymer building up on the electrode surface, which is desirable when polymerizing onto other surfaces.

 A fourth type of system growing in popularity is the atmospheric-pressure plasma system, which is useful for depositing thin polymer films.
 This system bypasses the requirements for special hardware involving vacuums, which then makes it favorable for integrated industrial use.
-It has been shown that polymers formed at atmospheric-pressure can have similar properties for coatings as those found in the low-pressure systems.
+It has been shown that polymers formed at atmospheric pressure can have similar properties for coatings as those found in low-pressure systems.